 Store the playdough in an airtight container after your child finishes playing.

-Need a few more ideas to get her excited about school?
+Need a few more ideas to get her excited about school and ready for kindergarten?

 - Involve her in buying school supplies, uniforms/schoolwear, shoes, and her backpack.